 - Eden Project – Cornwall.
 World’s largest greenhouse – group of artificial biomes with plants collected from all around the world.
 Opened in 2001.
 Greenhouses are built of inflated plastic cells on steel frame.
-Currently there are two systems of greenhouses – 1.56 ha large Tropical forest and Mediterranean Biome – 0,654 ha.
+Currently there are two systems of greenhouses – Tropical forest (1.56 ha) and Mediterranean Biome (0.654 ha).
 There is also outdoor biome for plants of temperate zone.

 - Stowe Landscape Gardens – Buckingamshire.
 Over the 18th century around Stowe House were developed magnificent English landscape gardens with incredible number of impressive follies and park architecture – the largest number of such structures in a single park in United Kingdom.

 - Iron Bridge – Shropshire.
 First iron bridge of the Industrial Age in the world, built in 1779.

 - Tarr Steps – Somerset.
 Prehistoric clapper bridge, possibly built as early as in 1000 BC, made from enormous stone slabs, each weighing up to 5 tons.
 55 m long, with 17 spans.

 - Tower Bridge – Greater London.
 One of the most iconic bridges in the world – combinec bascule and suspension bridge built in 1894.
 Length – 244 m, longest span – 61 m.
 Consists of two massive, tall towers standing in Thames with high airbridges connecting them.
 The bridge part between both towers is opened some 1000 times per year.

 - Liver Building – Merseyside.
 One of the first true European skyscrapers, this 90 m tall building was built in 1908 – 1911.
 The building has 13 floors.
 One of the first buildings in the world constructed with reinforced concrete.